Originate/replay-ios/README.md

 ### Dispatching

-By default, ReplayIO will dispatch event data as soon as the `trackEvent:withData:` method is called.
+By default, ReplayIO will dispatch event data as soon as the `trackEvent:distinctId:properties:` method is called.
 You can choose to dispatch data periodically as well by modifying the dispatch interval.
 Specifying a negative interval will disable periodic dispatch.

 ```obj-c
 [ReplayIO setDispatchInterval:120];  // dispatch every 2 minutes